1 230.1 37.8 69.2 22.1

 ## Multiple R-squared: 0.622, Adjusted R-squared: 0.6162

-# Pure/Raw (has the advantage that you can interpret the coefficients, but the coefficients will depend on each other and be hence correlated.)
+## F-statistic: 107.5 on 3 and 196 DF, p-value: < 2.2e-16# Pure/Raw (has the advantage that you can interpret the coefficients, but the coefficients will depend on each other and be hence correlated.)

 polymodel <- lm(Sales ~ I(TV*TV*TV) + I(TV*TV) + (TV), data = adv)

-summary(polymodel) #I is used to inhibit the interpretation of * as relating to the model,
+summary(polymodel) #I is used to inhibit the interpretation of * as relating to the model,##

 ## Call: